AIHACONNECT | Education Session Moderator Guidelines

 Speaker Ready Room

-Speakers can review, update, and practice their session in this room until one hour prior to their sessions.
+Speakers can review, update, and practice their presentation(s) in this room until one hour before their session(s).
 Workstations and a projector will be available for practice.
 Staff will be available to answer questions and offer technical assistance.

 In the Speaker Ready Room, Moderators should: